tduranf/VScode_Arduino_ESP32/2_Programs.md

 - Low Power Consumption
 - Lower Data Rates: Not ideal for continuous high-bandwidth data streaming.
-- Short Bursts of Data: Designed for infrequent data transfers, such as sensor readings, notifications, and control signals.
+- Short Bursts of Data: Designed for unfrequent data transfers, such as sensor readings, notifications, and control signals.
 - Range: Can achieve comparable or even better range than Classic Bluetooth
 - Use Cases: Wearables, IoT devices, and other applications where low power consumption is crucial.